mgk2014/PCMLAI-CAPSTONE2/README.md

 The original data set comprises of 13 million pieces of evidence across 33 entity types, covering 1.6 million alerts and 1 million annotated incidents with triage labels from customers over a two-week period.
 The dataset is built from telemetry from 6100 organizations, using 9100 unique detectors.
 All data was anonymized.
 The data is available on Kaggle at https://www.kaggle.com/datasets/Microsoft/microsoft-security-incident-prediction

-More information on how this data was prepared, how alerts were corelated into incidents, can be found in this whitepaper: https://arxiv.org/abs/2407.09017.
-The scope of the initiative was much larger - to co-relate events, predict triage grades, predict a remediation action and suggest similar incidents.
+More information on how this data was prepared, alerts were corelated into incidents, can be found in this whitepaper: https://arxiv.org/abs/2407.09017.
+The scope of the initiative was much larger - co-relate alerts into incidents events, predict triage grades predict a remediation action and suggest similar incidents.
 The focus of my analysis is alert level triage prediction only.
-It does not make any specific inferences aggregated at the Incident level.
+It does not make any specific inferences aggregated at the incident level.
 Also considering the compute restrictions on a personal laptop this analysis is restricted to 150K train / 150K test samples selected at random.
 Both train/test data sets were stratified to have an equal distribution across BP, FP and TP classes.

 ### Jupyter Notebook